MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/schema-entities/entity-names.md

 ---
 # Entity names

-Kusto schema entities (databases, tables, columns, and stored functions, but not clusters) have an **entity name** (or just "name").
-The name of the entity uniquely identifies the entity in the scope of its container (so, for example, a database cannot have two tables with the same name).
+Kusto entities (databases, tables, columns, and stored functions; clusters are an exception) are named.
+The name of an entity identifies the entity, and is guaranteed to be unique in the scope of its container given its type.
+(So, for example, two tables in the same database can't have the same name, but a table and a database may have the same name because they are not in the same scope, and a table and a stored function may have the same name because they are not of the same entity type.)

 Entity names are **case-sensitive** for resolving purposes (so, for example, you can't refer to a table called `ThisTable` as `thisTABLE`).

 Entity names are one example of **identifiers**.
 Other identifiers include the names of